-The Asian Bar Association of Washington Student Scholarship Foundation (“ABAWSSF”) provides financial assistance in the form of scholarships to students of Asian heritage currently attending law schools in the state of Washington.
-For 2019, ABAWSSF will award four (4) scholarships and a fifth scholarship on behalf of the Northwest Minority Job Fair to selected law students, in the following amounts:
+The Asian Bar Association of Washington Student Scholarship Foundation (“ABAWSSF”) provides financial assistance in the form of scholarships to students of Asian heritage currently pursuing a J.D. degree at law schools in the State of Washington.
+For 2020, ABAWSSF will award five scholarships, in the following amounts:

 The Yamashita Scholarship is named after Takuji Yamashita (1874–1959).
 Mr. Yamashita was born in Japan and emigrated to the United States in the 1890s.
-He graduated from Tacoma High School in two years, graduated with a law degree from the University of Washington in 1902, and passed the state bar exam.
-In processing his bar application, the Washington State Supreme Court issued a decision that Mr. Yamashita was not eligible to be an American and, therefore, could not practice law.
+He graduated from Tacoma High School in two years, graduated with a law degree from the University of Washington as a part of its second-ever graduating class, and passed the state bar exam.
+In processing his bar application, the Washington State Supreme Court issued a decision that Mr. Yamashita was not eligible to be an American citizen and, therefore, could not practice law.
 This decision was overturned, posthumously, nearly 100 years later on March 1, 2001.

-The Sharon A. Sakamoto President's Scholarship is named after Sharon Sakamoto, who served as ABAW’s first President (and one of its founders) in 1988.
-Ms. Sakamoto is now retired, but her prior law practice at Aoki Sakamoto Grant emphasized meeting clients’ business, estate planning, immigration, and criminal defense needs.
-In addition to being active in the local and minority bar associations, she has also served on the boards of the Public Defender and Kawabe Memorial House.
+The Sharon A. Sakamoto President's Scholarship is named after Sharon Sakamoto, ABAW’s first President (and one if its founders) in 1988.
+In law school, she was a part of the legal team for Gordon Hirabayashi, a Japanese American convicted for civil disobedience during World War II.
+She is now retired, but her prior law practice at Aoki Sakamoto Grant emphasized justice and equality and meeting clients’ needs in business, estate planning, immigration, and criminal defense.
+In addition to being active in local and minority bar associations, she has served on the board of Kawabe Memorial House and many other organizations.

 Application Process and Requirements

-To be eligible for a scholarship, you must be a law student of Asian heritage currently enrolled in a Washington State law school.
+To be eligible for a scholarship, you must be a law student of Asian heritage, currently enrolled in a law school in the State of Washington, and pursuing a J.D. degree.
 The following materials are required to apply for the scholarships:

-Candidates in consideration for a scholarship will be notified on Monday, October 7, 2019 for the interview phase of the application process.
-Interviews will be held on Thursday, October 10, 2019.
-Candidates are encouraged to attend this interview in person but a phone interview may be arranged.
-Interviews will last no more than 20 minutes.
+Candidates in consideration for a scholarship will be notified on Monday, October 26, 2020 for the interview phase of the application process.
+Interviews will be held on Wednesday, October 28, 2020.
+Interviews will be held by video conference and will last no more than 20 minutes.